ctrlaltdeleon/infinitygauntlet/algorithms/tree-traversals.md

     if root:
         # First recur on left child.
         postorder(root.left)
-        # The recur on right child.
+        # Then recur on right child.
         postorder(root.right)
         # Now print the data of node.
         print(root.val),